albertvila/dotfiles/README.md

 - For the rest of the sites try using the Dynamic filter if the highlighted text on Chrome is not visible

 ### Tampermonkey for Chrome
-- Open the extension settings, configure Dropbox sync and import the last backup
+- Open the extension settings, export to a file and then import to the new computer

 ## Manual steps specific for Linux